 Windows 10 launched with a lower footprint than Windows 8.
 This situation is no longer relevant, but more on that shortly.

 Microsoft was able to reduce the operating system footprint by streamlining the code, migrating users, and introducing new features during the development gap between the two operating systems.
-The burden was on working with constrained mobile devices despite the arrival of Windows 10 with a fair scattering of new capabilities.

 Just How Massive is Microsoft’s Latest Operating System, Windows 10?